Govia Thameslink Railway: Thameslink and Great Northern services

-Peak hours

 Great Northern service pattern

 Since the introduction of regular services through the Canal Tunnels during May 2018, many GTR services on the East Coast Main Line were rebranded from Great Northern to Thameslink.
 Most of these services have been extended through central London and incorporated into the Thameslink network (as per above), although as of October 2019 some services are yet to be extended.
-The only services to retain the Great Northern brand are those on the Northern City Line and the express services to/from Cambridge, Ely and King's Lynn, as well as Peterborough at peak times.
+The only services to retain the Great Northern brand are those on the Northern City Line, the stopping services to/from Cambridge and Letchworth Garden City and the express services to/from Cambridge, Ely and King's Lynn, as well as Peterborough at peak times.

 Southern and Gatwick Express services

 The Southern and Gatwick Express brands joined Govia Thameslink Railway on 26 July 2015.
 Southern routes run from London Victoria and London Bridge through the South London suburbs of Battersea, Norbury, Peckham, Sydenham, Crystal Palace, Norwood, Croydon, Streatham, Purley and Sutton to towns surrounding London including Caterham, Epsom and Tadworth.
 Further afield, Southern also serve Redhill, Tonbridge, Uckfield, East Grinstead, Gatwick Airport, Brighton, Ashford (Kent), Worthing, Hastings, Portsmouth, Eastbourne, Horsham, Southampton, Littlehampton and Bognor Regis.
 Additionally, Southern run West London route services from Milton Keynes to South Croydon via Watford and Clapham Junction.
 Since 2008, Southern has operated the Gatwick Express service from London Victoria to Gatwick Airport and Brighton.